 - Gallery Walk: Use Gallery Walk to have participants arrive at their own conclusions & interpretations by making sense of their challenges.
 Afterward, let them share what confused them the most, they felt strongest about or was most insightful for them.

 - Conversation Cafe: Engage everyone in making sense of profound challenges while discovering how different perspectives lead to a richer understanding instead of division.
-It encourages people to listen and understand each other’s perspective on a profound, shared topic or challenge instead of trying to convince or persuade others to see it your way.
+It encourages people to listen and understand each other’s perspectives on a profound, shared topic or challenge instead of trying to convince or persuade others to see it your way.

 - Open Space Technology: With Open Space you don’t have pre-defined topics.
 Everyone has the opportunity to bring their own ideas & challenges they have and address topics they consider important or interesting.
-Having co-created the agenda people will take the responsibility quickly for solving problems, sharing ideas and moving into action.
+Having co-created the agenda people will take responsibility quickly for solving problems, sharing ideas, and moving into action.

-- UX Fish Bowl: Unleash local know-how with a ‘User Experience Fishbowl’, identify patterns and build on them.
+- UX Fish Bowl: Unleash local know-how with a ‘User Experience Fishbowl’, identify patterns, and build on them.
 By focusing strongly on listening and asking questions about experiences, you can use UX Fishbowls to create an environment where people can learn together (rather than get solutions imposed on them).

 The book “How Creative Workers Learn” by Alexandre Magno has had a massive impact on my professional life.
-Inspired by the ideas in this book, I started to change my view on how to provide training, facilitate workshops and offer consultancy.
+Inspired by the ideas in this book, I started to change my view on how to provide training, facilitate workshops, and offer consultancy.
 However, I did struggle to put the concepts and ideas of Learning 3.0 in practice.
 By discovering Liberating Structures it all fell in place.
 By combining Learning 3.0 and Liberating Structures the whole idea of self-organized emergent learning was unlocked and took off rapidly!
 It enabled participants in our workshops to create their own knowledge by gathering, experimenting, and sharing.